lemonase/lemonase.github.io/content/posts/fetching-data.md

 The easiest solution to this is to fetch data **asynchronously** or in **parallel**.
 Each language has a different notion of how works, so I will try my best to explain what's happening in each example.

+### Other Language Differences

+Things like naming, data structures, best practices and paradigms can differ between languages, but they all converge around a similar model when it comes to encapsulating a protocol such as HTTP.

+It is virtually guaranteed that there is a top level function or method of some sort that comes from a library and acts like an http client.
+At minimum you will supply a URL as the argument, but you may have to supply extra parameters to configure how this function behaves or to give it data.

+There is a good chance that this function is built from smaller primitive types like `Request`, `Response`, `Session`, `Cookies`, `Headers`, `Body` and so on.
+They will be represented and named differently depending on the data structures and conventions provided by the language, but the pattern remains.

+But first let's not get too far into that quite yet

 ### Curl